 The Museum relies on the help of volunteers in many of our research and collection activities.
-UM students and members of the public who can commit to several hours per week are invited to contact the Museum’s Collection Manager or one of our curators or research affiliates to learn about volunteer opportunities.
+U-M students and members of the public who can commit to several hours per week are invited to contact the Museum’s Collections Manager or one of our curators or research affiliates to learn about volunteer opportunities.

 Many of the Museum’s collections derive from donations by anthropologists and members of the public.
 If you are interested in donating a collection to the Museum, please contact the Museum Director, one of the Curators, or the Collections Manager.

 Legacy or “planned” gifts can help you support the Museum of Anthropological Archaeology for generations to come.
 You can choose from a variety of creative ways to contribute, including:

 • estate planning—a great way to include the University in your will

 • gifts that pay you or your loved ones an income

 • gifts of appreciated stocks or other assets

 For a complete list of all Museum of Anthropological Archaeology Endowment Funds, please click here.

 To read about all of our campaign funding priorities, please click here.